 - UofSA will be the center of educational entrepreneurship and innovation that fosters creativity. - Student creativity, problem solving and the nourishing of imagination will be central to our academic programs.
 UofSA education will enable students to generate products, models, solutions, and expressions that draw from rich Indian resources throughout the ages. - UofSA curricula will be developed based on case studies dealing with real world problems that engage students in a creative process aimed at generating a variety of solutions. - UofSA education, at all levels, will focus on student passions and distinct learning styles, maximizing flexibility in learning modalities, pace, and content. - UofSA will reconfigure the structure of the academic programs through technology and global resources. - Pluralism will be at the center of UofSA educational experience as a source of creativity.
-Peter Berger, the prominent sociologist, has concluded that what most characterizes our age is not secularism, but pluralism.
-Creativity is often generated by the exchange of ideas and the intersection of diverse ideas within and between people. - Leaders need to be creative thinkers, and UofSA will invest in facilitating and fostering creativity as a core quality of educational leadership. - a.
-There are no other institutions offering study programs similar to the ones being proposed by UofSA.
-This is a first-of-its-kind university offering courses in Asian Indian finearts, focused on dance and music. - b.
-As per the 2010 census, California has 528,176 Asian Indians and the Bay area has 337,000 Asian Indians.
-Asian Indians are the largest population who attained Bachelor degrees or higher (71.1% of the Asian Indian population in US). - c.
-UofSA will conduct open houses and orientation sessions among young adults in the community with high concentrations of Asian Indian populations. - $d. \quad \mbox{UofSA is a first-of-its-kind university offering graduate level programs in the United States.}$
+Creativity is often generated by the exchange of ideas and the intersection of diverse ideas within and between people. - Leaders need to be creative thinkers, and UofSA will invest in facilitating and fostering creativity as a core quality of educational leadership.